EyesLeap/WalletHub/README.md

 - Manage the quantity of cryptocurrencies.

 ### 2. 💳 **Transactions**
+- Create and manage multiple cryptocurrency portfolios.
-- Add and track transactions for each cryptocurrency.
+- Add cryptocurrencies to each portfolio.
-- Full filtering functionality for transactions by date, type (buy/sell), and symbol.
-- Transaction history of buys and sells.
+- View the current value of assets in each portfolio.
+- Manage the quantity of cryptocurrencies within each portfolio.

 ### 3. 📊 **Charts**
 - **Historical portfolio value charts** for 24 hours, 7 days, 30 days, and all-time data.